Mohammad Hassan Khan Bridge

-Mohammad Hassan Khan Bridge, also known as Pol-e Mohammad Hasan Khan, lies on the Babol river in Nooshirvan Kola Road of Babol city.
-It is one of the ancient construction in Mazandaran Province.
-The bridge was constructed in the year 1146 AH. when the war between Karim Khan Zand and Mohammad Hasan Khan Qajar was over by tribal chief Mohammad Hassan Khan Qajar.
-Prior to its construction, in the reign of the Ghaznavids, there was a wooden bridge in the same location.
+Mohammad Hassan Khan Bridge (پل محمدحسنخان) lies on the Babol river in Nooshirvan Kola Road of Babol city, Mazandaran Province.
+The bridge was constructed by Mohammad Hassan Khan Qajar in 1146 AH (1733–34 AD) when the war between him and Karim Khan Zand had ended.
+Prior to its construction, during the Ghaznavid era, there was a wooden bridge in the same location.

-This bridge has eight springs with arch shape of Safavid architecture.
-It is constructed very decorative bricks.
+This bridge has eight springs with a Safavid style arch shape.
+It is constructed with very decorative bricks.
 The bridge is about 140 m long, 6 m wide.
 It is composed of seven main bays and two secondary bays rising to the height of 11 m from the river bed.

 Historically, the bridge has suffered from various earthquake and natural factors.
 In 1906, two piers of 9th span was flooded and broke which was repaired by a Barforush merchant.
 Two arches of bridges were destroyed in earthquake of 1820 which was repaired later.